evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

  * Embed variables in the message body
  * Supports SMS + Whatsapp
  * Supports Twilio Messaging Services as senders
+ * Load your Whatsapp templates directly
  * Edit/Delete data directly on the browser
+ * Lookup integration to filter out/fix malformed numbers
+ * Enhanced Lookup to check for non-mobile numbers (to avoid sending unnecessary SMS)
  * Logs
  * View Message statuses
  * Get Updated Message statuses to understand the final state of messages
+ * JWT authentication

 ## Pre-requisites
 1. Install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli)
 2. Install the [serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started)

-**Ensure your CSV has one column named "Numbers" with the users phone numbers to message**
+**Ensure your CSV has one column named "Number" with the users phone numbers to message**

 ## Setup